chingu-voyages/voyage-project-tier3-recipes/README.md

     - [ ] A summary main recipe component: it should display recipe image, name and link to details.
     - [ ] A summary detail recipe component: it should display recipe name, category, and instructions.
     - [ ] Ensure mobile responsiveness for the application.
+    - [ ] SignUp/SignIn to store user history and liked recipes.

 - Search Component
     - [ ] Users can input one or multiple ingredient(s).